rajeski/rajeski/README.md

 Organizational Change and Leadership | Author | Data/People Analyst | EdTech | GTM | Learning and Development | Operations | Researcher | Storytelling | Strategic Partnerships | 2x Co-founder

-Process-oriented data / people analyst with a background in Python, SQL, and Tableau.
+Process-oriented analyst with a background in Python, SQL, and Tableau.
 Experienced in research and utilizing data to furnish analytics, insights, and business intelligence.
 Skilled at data exploration and presenting visualizations for technical and non-technical audiences.
 Currently, seeking Data Analytics opportunities as a Data/People Analyst.

 SKILLS